Euro zone yields edge down before uncertain Greek vote

 country.

-a safe haven in times of crisis - edged down 2 basis points to
+in times of crisis - edged down 2 basis points to 0.83 percent,

 Given the drama of the last few days the impact on other